-In 2021, the Annapolis campus adopted the ALERTUS notification system, which will be installed in McDowell Hall sometime this fall (2021).
-This system will allow the college another venue for emergency communications that integrates with the use of the Omnilert emergency text alert system.
+In 2021, the Annapolis campus adopted the ALERTUS notification system, which is installed in McDowell Hall.
+This system allows the college another venue for emergency communications that integrates with the use of the Omnilert emergency text alert system.
 When emergency communications are issued, computers that are logged in through the college IT network will receive an emergency alert system message, like that pictured.
 The computer screen will freeze and the alert message will be displayed with information specific to the emergency.
-The computer will return to normal within ten minutes of the alert being issued.
+The computer will return to normal within several minutes of the alert being issued.
 Additionally, emergency ALERTUS beacon boxes in McDowell Hall will announce and alert the emergency messaging, so students and faculty in class will still receive an emergency alert when cell phones are silenced or turned off.